mahmoudbahaa/zeppos-cross-api/TEST_STATUS.md

 # Modules

-For each module of each API_LEVEL there is 3 level of support:
+For each module of each API_LEVEL there is 3 level of test status:

 1. TESTED (tested what can be tested)
 2. PARTIAL
 3. NONE

-## SUPPORT STATUS
+## TEST STATUS

-For 3.0 not testing is needed for obvious reasons
+For 3.0 no testing is needed as we just do (export * from) for each module so nothing is manipulated

 | Module                                                  |   2.0   |   1.0   |
 | --------------------------------------                  |:-------:|:-------:|